filebrowser/filebrowser/www/docs/configuration.md

 # Configuration

-Most of the configuration can be understood through our Command Line Interface documentation.
-Although there are some specific topics that we want to cover on this section.
+Most of the configuration can be understood through the command line interface documentation.
+To access it, you need to install File Browser and run `filebrowser --help`.
+In this page, we cover some specific, more complex, topics.

 ## Custom Branding